-Samsung to invest an extra US$8 billion in China chip plant: media
+Samsung to invest an extra US$8 billion in China chip plant: Media

 Samsung declined to comment.

-Samsung's rivals in NAND flash memory include Korea's SK Hynix , U.S.-based Micron Technology Inc , and Toshiba Corp
+Samsung's rivals in NAND flash memory include Korea's SK Hynix, US-based Micron Technology, and Toshiba Corp

 Several Chinese companies have attempted to enter the memory sector, though none has been successful enough to compete with overseas rivals.